A generic diffusion-based approach for 3D human pose prediction in the wild: Experiments

-To have a thorough comparison with MT-GCN, we train $4$ models on several percentages of random joints missing in the observation pose sequence, and the performances of sequence repairing (ADE of the occluded observation sequence) and motion prediction (FDE at the 1-second horizon) are presented in \Cref{tab:h36_inc_dif}.
-Our model provides a negligible error of 2.9mm in repairing with 40\% of all joints missing, while MT-GCN gives 24.5mm of error.
-In forecasting, ours achieves more than 31\% lower FDE compared to MT-GCN.
+To have a thorough comparison with MT-GCN, we trained four models by varying the percentage of joints randomly removed from the pose observation sequence.
+The performance of sequence repairing (r-ADE of the occluded observation sequence) and motion prediction (FDE at 1-second horizon) is presented in \Cref{tab:h36_inc_dif}.
+Our model exhibited a negligible error of $2.9$mm in repairing with up to $40\%$ of all joints missing, whereas MT-GCN exhibited an error of $24.5$mm.
+Indeed, our model achieved more than 31\% lower FDE compared to MT-GCN in forecasting.

-Moreover, in inference time, our model performs well even if it has not observed that occlusion pattern in training time.
-We show this in \Cref{tab:inc_ttnoise}, where we train our model with varying percentage of random occluded joints and evaluate it with different percentages of random occlusion.
-We observe that less noise at test time than training naturally shows higher prediction and repairing performances, and more noise at test time than training weakens.
-On the other hand, learning on highly occluded observation data leads to a better generalization when testing with a similarly high level of occlusion but to a slight decrease in FDE when testing with low levels of occlusion.
-Our model is able to predict with $90\%$ of missing input without a considerable degradation in performance.
-This can be a great benefit in real-world applications with imperfect data.